Does everyone need a probiotic supplement?

 September 15, 2017

 Probiotics are good bacteria.
 They can restore the biodiversity within the microbiome, fight pathogenic organisms and help heal the gut mucosa.
+Healthy people should include a few tablespoons of fermented foods, which are rich in probiotics, in their daily diet.
+Foods like sauerkraut, kimchi, kombucha, microalgae, tempeh and miso soup and good sources of probiotics.

 (more...)